symphony2colour/WhiteRabbit-Proxy/README.md

 # WhiteRabbit-Proxy
-This is a proxy server script in order to help to achieve SQL injection in HTB WhiteRabbit Box
+This is a proxy server script which helps to achieve an SQL injection on HTB WhiteRabbit Box.

 # Short Remark
-This repo isn't an exploit itself this is just a proxy server which can help you to achieve SQL Injection in the WhiteRabbit HTB box.
+This repo isn't an exploit itself this is just a proxy server which forwards your requests.

 # Description
 The WhiteRabbit box has a webhook with a potential SQL injection in it.
 However we can't simply achieve this